 Everyone wants to flaunt their six pack abs, but the question is how would you maintain abs without doing crunches?
 Well, the key is the hidden ab muscle that one hears very little about.

-Have you heard of a muscle called transverse abdominus that acts as a stabilizer to the middle part of the body?
+Have you heard of a muscle called transverse abdominous that acts as a stabilizer to the middle part of the body?
 It is positioned right behind the abdominal muscles.
-If you are not familiar with it, you have got to sign up for military because the military drill sergeants know how to get the transverse abdominus sore.
-These muscles being strong make your stomach and back strong too.
+If you are not familiar with it, you have got to sign up for the military because the military drill sergeants know how to get the transverse abdominous sore.
+These strong muscles make your stomach and back strong too.
 If you are looking for stable six pack abs, you must make these muscles strong.
 Following are three exercises that actually target the muscles that can help you attain six pack abs.

 - Focused crunches are very different from the usual abdominal crunch that involves isometric hold.

-- You could lie on the floor with the knees bent and feet firm on the floor.
+- You could lie on the floor with the knees bent and feet firmly on the floor.

 - Place your hands below and to the side of the belly button.
 Press fingers of both the hands into the lower abdomen.